urpeter/fsr_website/src/site/markdown/english/how_to_coli_server.md

 #### how do I know which cluster nodes are occupied at the moment and by whom?
 Using [`ruptime`](https://manpages.ubuntu.com/manpages/xenial/en/man1/ruptime.1.html), [`rwho`](https://manpages.ubuntu.com/manpages/xenial/en/man1/rwho.1.html), [`htop`](https://manpages.ubuntu.com/manpages/xenial/en/man1/htop.1.html):

-If you are on a specific cluster node..
+If you are on a specific cluster node...

 - `ruptime` will display all cluster nodes, how long they are up, whether they are up/down, the number of users currently logged on and the system load average for the past 1,5, and 15 minutes.
 Note that a cluster node can have 0 users logged on and still full load (see the `screen` command below for how this can happen).
 - `rwho` will display who is currently logged on.
 It will display the user name, the cluster node name, the start date and time, and the number of minutes a user's session has been inactive.
 Users who have been inactive for at least an hour will be omitted unless the `-a` flag is given.
 - `htop` is basically a command line tool to see what processes are running at the moment. (quit by pressing `q` or `F10`)**to do**